tarunpurswani/practice-code-review/retrospective.md

 <!--
-  what ideas does your group have for making a better project next time? agree to give these things a try in the next projec this could be about anything. communication, code, review, ... examples (be specific!):
+  what ideas does your group have for making a better project next time? agree to give these things a try in the next project this could be about anything. communication, code, review, ... examples (be specific!):
   - use @mentions more often